 What about envelopes?

 Last but not least, going with the digital, printable file option requires that you purchase your envelopes yourself separately.
 Some photo labs offer envelopes when they see that your prints are invitations or announcements and you can also inquire when picking up your prints if they carry them.
-If they do not, you can find envelopes at any office supply store, craft store or many color envelope options at envelopes.com.
+If they do not, you can find envelopes at any office supply store, craft store or many color envelope options online.
 5x7 invitations and cards require an A7 envelope, which is slightly larger than a 5x7.
 For 4x6 designs, you should look for 4x6 photo envelopes which are slightly larger than a 4x6.

 A few more things to keep in mind...